Functions for working with nullable values

 Arguments

-• true when x and y are both NULL.
+true (UInt8) if x and y are equal, or if both x and y are NULL.
+Returns false otherwise.

 Example